hadep275/SurveyForm/README.md

 1. Clone or download this repository to your local machine.
 2. Open the `index.html` file in a web browser to view the survey form.

-## Deployed Link

-Feel free to customize the form and use it for your own survey purposes.